 That’s right; from our favorite backyard warrior all the way to expert contractors looking for something to fulfill some tough demands, this could be the only model you will ever need.

-You want to hear something cool?
+Do you want to hear something cool?

 Hitachi really went above the call of duty to deliver excellence.
-The D10VF 9 Amp Drill incorporates the widely preferred three-jawed keyed chuck that guarantees power is delivered directly to the workpiece; no fuss, no muss.
+The D10VF Drill incorporates the widely preferred three-jawed keyed chuck that guarantees power is delivered directly to the workpiece; no fuss, no muss.

 The unit is also equipped with a handy electronic variable speed trigger that makes it perfect for a wide range of applications as well as hours of continues use.